ritakenji/emu/README.md

 </br>

 - Located on the bottom of the viewport, the Navigation Bar allows the user to intuitively explore the app and locate themselves within it.
+- In total, there are 4 main pages the user can visit:

 - 🏠 **Home Page**: Browse a well-organised collection of emotion entries.